SuperMario10225Alt/Pokeathalon/README.md

-# Pokeathalon: Desktop Featured Pokemon Showdown
+# (NO LONGER IN PROGRESS) Pokeathalon: Desktop Featured Pokemon Showdown

 # Disclaimer
 Pokémon Battle Simulator (PBS) and Pokeathalon are unaffiliated, fan-created projects based on